One-Shot Method for Computing Generalized Winding Numbers: Algorithm

 \section{Algorithm}

-The input to our algorithm is \new{a manifold surface $M$, with or without boundary $\partial M$.
-We first describe a generic algorithm, then clarify its implementation for parametric and discrete surfaces in Sec.~\ref{sec:impl_details}}.
+The input to our algorithm is an oriented manifold surface $M$ \new{of arbitrary genus (Fig.~\ref{fig:genus})}, with or without boundary $\partial M$.
+We first describe a generic algorithm, then clarify its implementation for parametric and discrete surfaces in Sec.~\ref{sec:impl_details}.

 In this section we outline our basic algorithm that uses multiple rays for a query point.
-Later (Sec.~\ref{sec:one_shot}), we build upon it and describe a significantly faster \emph{one-shot} algorithm, which uses a single ray \new{for multiple query points}.
+Later (Sec.~\ref{sec:one_shot}), we build upon it and describe a significantly faster \emph{one-shot} algorithm, which uses a single ray for multiple query points.